release-drafter/release-drafter/README.md

 ## Usage

-Firstly, you’ll need to install the [Release Drafter GitHub App](https://github.com/apps/release-drafter).
-This listens out for any releases, or any changes to the configuration.
+1. Install the [Release Drafter GitHub App](https://github.com/apps/release-drafter) into the repositories you wish to automatically create releases in.
+2. Add a `.github/release-drafter.yml` configuration file to each repository.

+## Example

-Then, add a `.github/release-drafter.yml` configuration file to the GitHub repository where you publish new releases to.
-For example, given the following `.github/release-drafter.yml` file:
+For example, take the following `.github/release-drafter.yml` file in a repository:

 ```yml
 template: |